 The liquid removal rate shall be determined in accordance with TP-201.6 (Determination of Liquid Removal of Phase II Vapor Recovery Systems of Dispensing Facilities).
 The minimum removal rate, averaged over a minimum of 4 gallons, shall equal or exceed 5 ml per gallon.
 The minimum dispensing rate for this requirement shall be specified during the certification process.

-PHASE II PERFORMANCE STANDARDS AND SPECIFICATIONS APPLICABLE TO ALL ASSIST VAPOR RECOVERY SYSTEMS
+Phase II Performance Standards and Specifications Applicable to All Assist Vapor Recovery Systems

 Table 6-1 summarizes the performance standards and specifications specifically applicable to Phase II Assist vapor recovery systems.
 These systems are also subject to all of the standards and specifications in Sections 3, 4 and the applicable requirements in Sections 7 and 8.

-Table 6-1 Phase II Performance Standards and Specifications APPLICABLE TO ALL PHASE II VACUUM ASSIST SYSTEMS
+Table 6-1 Phase II Performance Standards and Specifications Applicable to All Phase II Vacuum Assist Systems